Home Buyers Incentive Key Points

 The program will exist for 3 years and has been allocated $1.25 billion.
 The program will end either after 3 years or when the allocated funds run out.

 This home buyers incentive program has been designed to help first time home buyers get into home ownership.
 It may not be the right fit for everyone.
-It is always best to consult a professional mortgage advisor to find out if it is right for you personally.
-Get in touch with Jessica or Brenda at 403-347-0774
+It is always best to consult a professional to find out if it is right for you personally.
+Get in touch with Red Deer mortgage broker Jessica or Brenda at 403-347-0774

 You may also visit CMHC’s website to read more on this program.
 Click here to be taken to their website.